houssemeddinefadhli81/easy-countdown-timer/README.md

-Here is a refined, emoji-free, professional, and GitHub-friendly README.md content for your Flutter package easy_countdown_timer.
-It follows best practices used by top open-source packages:

-⸻

 # Easy Countdown Timer

 A customizable Flutter countdown widget with smooth animations and flexible formatting.
 Display time in `DD:HH:MM:SS` format with control over styles, visibility, and callbacks — perfect for limited-time offers, product launches, sales, and other time-sensitive events.